yblezcanos/playwright-01/README.md

 By following these steps, you can manage both sensitive and public environment variables in GitHub Actions, ensuring your workflows are secure and maintainable.

+## CI/CD with Jenkins and Playwright using Docker
 - [CI/CD with Jenkins and Playwright using Docker](./docs/jenkins-playwright-docker.md)
+### Configuring Content Security Policy (CSP) in Jenkins for html reports
 - [Securely Configuring Content Security Policy (CSP) in Jenkins](./docs/secure-csp-jenkins.md)